bernhardAxonIvy/doc/source/engine-guide/configuration/email.rst

 Email
 =====

-The Axon Ivy Engine sends emails for different purposes:
+The |ivy-engine| sends emails for different purposes:

 * Emails that are sent within a process via the mail step.
 * New task assignment and daily task summaries to users.